-Students planning to terminate enrollment at Mountwest Community & Technical College must contact the Mountwest Community & Technical College Registrar, to complete the appropriate paperwork.
-Adjustments to tuition and/or applicable institutional room/board charges resulting from official terminations are based on the effective date of termination and in accordance with the federally mandated calculation as specified in Section 484B of the Higher Education Act.
+Students planning to terminate enrollment at Mountwest Community & Technical College must contact their assigned counselor to complete the appropriate paperwork.
+Adjustments to tuition charges resulting from official terminations are based on the effective date of termination and in accordance with the federally mandated calculation as specified in Section 484B of the Higher Education Act.